Mimic (film): Director's Cut

+Rights

 Between the film's release and 2005, the Dimension/Miramax library was controlled by Disney, with Disney selling off Dimension in 2005 and Miramax in 2010.
 In 2016, Qatari company beIN took it over.
 In 2020, ViacomCBS (now known as Paramount Skydance) acquired worldwide distribution rights to the Miramax library and the pre-October 2005 Dimension library, after buying a 49% stake in Miramax from beIN.
 Paramount also acquired the rights to release future projects based on Dimension/Miramax properties.

+Streaming and home media

 The film has since been made available on their streaming service Paramount+, and in 2021, Paramount Home Entertainment reissued it on DVD and Blu-Ray.
 Kino Lorber later sublicensed the home video rights from Paramount and announced plans to release both the theatrical cut and the directors cut on 4K UHD.

 Reception

 Box office

 According to Box Office Mojo, its domestic gross is $25,480,490; it did not recoup its budget of $30,000,000.